 Palma is the author of Begin in Gladness (Star Cloud Press, 2011) and A Fortune in Gold (Gradiva Publications, 2000).
 He is also the author of the chapbook collections The Ghost of Congress Street: Selected Poems (The New Formalist, 2008); Antibodies (Somers Rocks Press, 1997); and The Egg Shape (Archival Press, 1972).

-His essays, reviews, and other prose pieces have appeared in Chelsea, Shakespeare Newsletter, Italian Americana, Boston Book Review, and The Oxford Companion to Twentieth Century Poetry in English.
+Palma’s essays, reviews, and other prose pieces have appeared in Chelsea, Shakespeare Newsletter, Italian Americana, Boston Book Review, and The Oxford Companion to Twentieth Century Poetry in English.
 His essay “The Road to Rome, and Back Again” appeared in The Pushcart Prize XXVII (2003).
 In 2016 he published Faithful in My Fashion: Essays on the Translation of Poetry.

 Palma has received numerous awards, including the Italo Calvino Award from the Translation Center of Columbia University; the Premio Speciale of the Associazione Culturale Campana of Latina, Italy; the Raiziss/de Palchi Book Prize; the Raiziss/de Palchi Fellowship; and the Willis Barnstone Translation Prize.

-He has one son and lives with his wife in Bellows Falls, Vermont.
+Palma lives in Bellows Falls, Vermont.